 It’s your identifier.
 Each ESI ID is unique to your meter, which can be found outside your home or complex, and it lets you know which utility company is available to you.
 Each electricity service provider in Texas has a unique numbering sequence—much like how the first few numbers of credit cards begin similarly.
 For example, CenterPoint begins 10089, and Oncor begins 1044.
 By knowing your ESI ID, you’ll quickly be able to figure out which electricity plans are available to you at your location.
 It also helps verify your identity and calculate possible savings in your area by switching to a new provider.

 At Rhythm, we make finding your ESI ID easy, because we put it right on your account:

-And speaking of making things easy, if you’re into 100% renewable Texas energy, no hidden fees, and 7 days a week support, check to see which of our electricity plans is right for you.
+And speaking of making things easy, if you’re into electricity plans backed by renewable energy, no hidden fees, and 7 days a week support, check to see which of our electricity plans is right for you.